afsc-assessments/ebswp_2023/doc/EBSpollock.md

   - Develop methods to use spatio-temporal models to estimate composition information (i.e., length and age).

-  -  Study the relationship between climate and recruitment and trophic interactions of pollock within the ecosystem would be useful for improving ways to evaluate the current and alternative fishery management system.
+  -  Study the relationship between climate and recruitment and trophic interactions of pollock within the ecosystem.
+This would be useful for improving ways to evaluate the current and alternative fishery management system.
 In particular, studies investigating the processes affecting recruitment of pollock in the different regions of the EBS (including potential for influx